sunmockyang/zero-point-three/content/sections/01-Prologue.md

 That’s why Tunisia was the west’s great hope for the emergence of liberal, democratic societies in the region.
 Tunisia was the darling of the Arab Spring; many governments and institutions around the world have called it the success story, a model nation.

 Today in Tunisia, there is freedom of religion on paper.
 One is, by law, able to choose one’s own religion and practice it, just as long as it doesn’t disturb civil society.
 This provision is in the constitution as it was revised in the wake of the Arab Spring.
 It promises freedom of religion to those who, during the Ben Ali regime, were prevented from expressing religious identity in public.
-These included many Muslims: Islamic religious attire such as headscarves (_Hijab_) and full-body coverings (_Niqab_) were banned under Ben Ali who wanted a more visibly western society.
+These included many Muslims: Islamic religious attire such as headscarves (_hijab_) and full-body coverings (_niqab_) were banned under Ben Ali who wanted a more visibly western society.

 This change may have seemed like it would benefit the Tunisian Christian minority.